What is Myopia?

 MiSight soft lenses have better initial comfort than Ortho-K rigid lenses, although patients do generally adapt well to wearing Ortho-K lenses over time.

-A pair of Ortho-K lenses last 1 year, require delicate care and has the potential to be lost or broken.
+A pair of Ortho-K lenses lasts 1 year, requires delicate care and has the potential to be lost or broken.

 Ortho-K lenses can correct a mild amount of astigmatism, generally up to around -1.50D, while MiSight lenses cannot.
 MiSight can be prescribed for short-sight prescriptions as low as -0.25D, and Ortho-K from around -1.00D.
 The highest myopia correction available for MiSight is -6.00D; Ortho-K can correct higher levels of myopia depending on patient suitability.